pulumi/pulumi-hugo/themes/default/content/solutions/infrastructure-ci-cd.md

     get_started:
         title: Talk with customer engineering
         description: |
-          Schedule some time with our customer engineering team, and we will help you plan and build your shared services platform.
+          Schedule some time with our customer engineering team, and we will help you automate your entire infrastructure provisioning and management through a CI/CD pipeline.
         cta_text: Schedule now
 ---